bobdavies2000/OpenCVB/README.md

 -   Windows 10

--   Visual Studio 2019 Community Edition (Free version of Visual Studio)
+-   Visual Studio 2019 Community Edition (include Python support)

-    -   Be sure to install the Python that comes with Visual Studio.

 -   Any of the following RGBZ cameras: